State Great Khural: Functions

-The State Great Khural has both legislative and oversighting power in Mongolia.
+The State Great Khural has both legislative and oversight power in Mongolia.

+Legislative functions

-Its legislative functions are mainly preparing and carrying out plenary sessions or standing committee sittings, discussing drafts of laws or other decisions of the State Great Hural and adopting, passing and the resolving processes.
-The State Great Hural implements its oversighting powers by:
+The State Great Kural's principal legislative functions include preparing and carrying-out plenary sessions or standing-committee sittings, discussing drafts of laws or other decisions of the State Great Khural, and adopting, passing and resolving processes.

+Oversight functions

+The State Great Khural implements its oversight powers by: